-In the teens, he served as administrative director for the Program in Narrative Medicine at the Columbia University College of Physicians and Surgeons, and he is a founding director of the Center for Narrative Practice.
+From 2010 to 2014, he was the administrative director for the Program in Narrative Medicine at the Columbia University College of Physicians and Surgeons, and he is a founding director of the Center for Narrative Practice.

 Scott has a BA in literature and writing from Columbia University.
 He was born in New York City, and lives in Massachusetts with his wife and kid.